Telling Friends About Having Plastic Surgery: Yes or No? It’s entirely a personal decision.

 - But some people actually WANT a very noticeable result, such a very large, glamorous breast augmentation result.

 - Discuss your GOALS and expectations with your SURGEON – in detail – before proceeding.

 Good cosmetic & plastic surgery results DO look natural, in our opinion.

-- You’re Surgeon’s skills are very important in getting a good result.
+- Your Surgeon’s skills are very important in getting a good result.

-- There are also other factors to consider if you want a more natural looking result, such as a natural looking breast augmentation or breast lift.
+- There are also other factors to consider if you want a more natural-looking result, such as breast augmentation or breast lift.

 - How much skin and fat you have before surgery WILL also tend to impact what your surgery results WILL look like – and how much the change might be noticeable to others.

 - There are also scars, although we do offer a Transaxillary (Armpit) Approach to inserting breast implants for first-time breast augmentations.

 - Sometimes fat grafting or fat grafting/liposuction fat transfer to breasts – using liposuction – can increase the naturalness of a breast augmentation procedure.

 - It’s unlikely everyone will be able to tell you’ve had surgery, but it DOES depend on the procedure, where it is on the body, and what you wear.